Fly Fishing Paradise: Our Favorite Guided Trips Around Bozeman and Yellowstone

 Each of Yellowstone’s rivers fishes differently, which is part of the fun.

-• Lamar River – Wide open meadows, easy to wade, and lots of native cutthroat.
+Lamar River – Wide open meadows, easy to wade, and lots of native cutthroat.
 Best in August when hoppers are thick and fish are looking up.
-Wildlife sightings—bison, pronghorn, even wolves—are common here, so bring binoculars.
+Wildlife sightings are common here, often bison, pronghorn, and wolves, so bring binoculars.

 Best Times of Year for Prime Fishing Conditions